 According to Mecury News, Ticketmaster, event promoters sell more tickets when they post an event to their friends news feeds.
 Their Friends “Like” to hear about upcoming events and spend more money when they do.
 When a friend “Likes” something it means that you may “Like” it too.
 That is what peer pressure is all about, fitting in with your friends.

 Everybody likes everybody and everybody follows everybody.
-The Facebook Like Button has started a trend in social media of positive affirmation among friends, peer pressure.
+The Facebook Button has started a trend in social media of positive affirmation among friends, peer pressure.
 Peer pressure is not necessarily a bad thing as long as you have good friends.

 Support good things and good things happen.
 As a result, Fan Pages are good netiquette because it is the ultimate outlet for positive reinforcement of your ideals and interests.
-This is good netiquette because it further legitimizes the internet and brings the world together on things we all like.
+This is good netiquette because it further legitimizes the internet and brings the world together on things we all admire.

-The Like button is fun and easy, that’s why it is part of our culture.
-According to an article in Forbes, 20% of people studied would click the Like button, while only 13% would write a comment.
+The button is fun and easy, that’s why it is part of our culture.
+According to an article in Forbes, 20% of people studied would click the button, while only 13% would write a comment.

-The Like button was created by Facebook and introduced April 21, 2010 at the F8 Developers Conference in San Francisco.
+The button was created by Facebook and introduced April 21, 2010 at the F8 Developers Conference in San Francisco.
 Since it was created it has grown.
-There are over 2.5 million Like buttons on websites.
+There are over 2.5 million buttons on websites.